niravb1992/Wyther/README.md

 print wyther.by_place(('atlanta','us'))
 ```

 The above example gets the weather in Fahrenheit.
-To get the weather in Celsius:
+To get the weather in Celsius

 ```
 wyther.by_place(('atlanta','us'),'c')
 ```

-2. Get weather by woeid:
+Get weather by woeid

 ```
 wyther.by_woeid(2442047) # gets the weather in fahrenheit of los angeles